March 27, 2021

 Dear church family and friends,

-One reason I love Bath United Methodist Church so much is because our church family cares so much for the community around us.
+One reason I love Bath United Methodist Church so much is because our church family cares so much for one another as well as the community around us.
 I believe this is inspired by our desire to follow the commandment of Jesus, to love God … and to love our neighbor as ourselves.
 (Matthew 22:36-40)

 Our worship services are also being broadcast on local TV stations.
 Brunswick Channel 3 will air our service on Saturday at 7am, Sunday at 7am and Sunday at 5pm.
 Bath Channel 14 will air our service on Monday at 4pm.

-I ask you to commit to tuning in to our worship experiences with your loved ones, if possible.
+I ask you to commit to attending in-person OR tuning in to our worship experiences with your loved ones, if possible.
 You can submit prayer requests by contacting the church during the week.
-Even if we cannot be together in-person, we still can share the worship experience with one another.
+And staying in touch with one another, and especially with those who are not yet ready to return to in-person worship.

 Bible Study and Prayer